 National Mesonet Program

 The National Mesonet Program (NMP) is the National Oceanic and Atmospheric Administration’s (NOAA) preeminent Public-Private-Academic Partnership.
 This first of its kind program leverages non-federal weather data from industry and academia to supplement federal sources and fill temporal and spatial data gaps across the country to aid in the creation of a Weather-Ready Nation.
-More than 50 partners currently participate in the program, providing mission-critical data to the National Weather Service (NWS) to aid in numerical weather prediction, situational awareness, and nowcasting for the issuance of severe weather watches and warnings.
+More than 55 partners currently participate in the program, providing mission-critical data in all 50 states and U.S. territories to the National Weather Service (NWS) to aid in numerical weather prediction, situational awareness, and nowcasting for the issuance of severe weather watches and warnings.

 Synoptic continues to spearhead this program as the Lead Subcontractor.
 In this role, Synoptic does all the heavy-lifting for the partners from contracting to aggregating and quality controlling the data to delivering it to the NWS.
 We are always looking for new and interesting datasets to bring into the program.
 Please visit the National Mesonet Program website if you’d like to learn more.